 The Peru Support Group was established 30 years ago, when people in southern Peru faced human rights violations on a daily basis during the internal conflict, which left 70,000 people dead.
 The PSG played a major role in bringing those abuses to public attention in the UK and other European countries.
 We have since been intimately involved in the process of researching and disseminating the findings of the Truth and Reconciliation Commission, which exposed the extent of human rights violations.

 In the 1980s, the PSG was active in groundbreaking attempts to renegotiate Peruvian debt and to channel resources into poverty relief.
 During the 1990s, alongside a variety of organisations elsewhere in Europe, we highlighted democratic transgressions during the Fujimori period, providing a platform for Peruvian activists to campaign for the restoration of democracy.

 Since the fall of Fujimori in 2000, we have played a key role in exposing the problems associated with extractive industries, particularly in the mining sector.
 The report of the PSG parliamentary delegation to the Río Blanco mine, owned by the British company Monterrico Metals, was instrumental in defending the rights of peasant communities in northern Peru.
 As a result of PSG involvement, local communities won an important out-of-court settlement compensating them for human rights violations.

 The Peru Support Group is run on a day-to- day basis by the coordinator, Ana Reyes-Hurt.
 Ana conducts our parliamentary and other lobbying work, with a focus on human rights, extractive industries and human rights defenders.
 Prior to joining the PSG, Ana worked in the Americas region of Amnesty International, specialising in the recognition and protection of human rights defenders across Latin America and the Caribbean.
-She has been working for the PSG for over two years.
+She has been working for the PSG for over four years.